5 Ways to Get a Head Start on Your College Apps This Summer

 1. Finalize Your College List

-The number of colleges on your list -- and their specific application requirements -- will determine how much work you have ahead of you.
+The number of colleges on your list — and their specific application requirements — will determine how much work you have ahead of you.
 Therefore, finalizing your college list is an important first step.
-Take the time to research all of the colleges that interest you.
+Over the summer, you might have more free time to deeply research the colleges that interest you.
 Here are some questions you may want to consider:

 2. Decide If You’ll Apply Early